zovoilis-lab/Flye/docs/USAGE.md

 Algorithm description
 ---------------------

-This is a brief description of the ABruijn algorithm.
+This is a brief description of the Flye algorithm.
 Plase refer to the manuscript for more detailed information.
 The assembly pipeline is organized as follows:

 * Kmer counting / erronoeus kmer pre-filtering
 * Solid kmer selection (kmers with sufficient frequency, which are unlikely to be erroneous)
-* Finding read overlaps based on the ABruijn graph
+* Finding read overlaps based on the A-Bruijn graph
 * Detection of chimeric sequences
 * Contig assembly by read extension

 The resulting contig assembly is now simply a concatenation of read parts and is error-prone.
-ABruijn then aligns the reads on the draft contigs and calls a rough consensus.
+Flye then aligns the reads on the draft contigs and calls a rough consensus.
 Afterwards, the algorithm performs additional repeat analysis as follows: